jeffhandley/strickland/README.md

 ### Validators

 #### validator(validationFunction, props)
 Validate a value using a validation function.
-The validation function is only called if the value is truthy.
+By default, all empty values are ignored.

 #### required(props)
 Succeeds for non-empty values and fails on empty values.
-The only validator to fail on empty values.
+Does not ignore any values.
+In any validation system, required field validation should be the only validation that fails on empty values.

 Empty values include: